 Plato's Charges Against Poets

 Plato talks about poetry in “The Republic”, which is a discussion on the structure of the ideal state.
-In the third and the tenth book he makes certain charges against poets in general.
+In the third and the tenth books, he makes certain charges against poets in general.
 In the third book, Plato talks about the ideal citizens being rational and discriminating, to follow moderation.
-Poetry feeds the emotions and tends to deviate men from this sense of moderation.
+Poetry feeds emotions and tends to deviate men from this sense of moderation.
 This makes art emotionally pernicious.
 In the tenth book, Plato says that drama, being a representational medium, provokes to confuse appearance and reality, making one incapable of recognizing the truth.
 According to Plato, the visible reality is itself a shadow of an ideal reality.
 From his point of view, art is twice removed from reality because it imitates a shadow.
 This makes art intellectually pernicious.
 He was the first to associate dramatic representation with mimesis, an imitation of reality that claims to be the truth.

 Aristotle's Answer to Plato's Charges

 Aristotle introduced the concept of entelechy to reinterpret Plato’s idea of mimesis.
 Entelechy refers to the potential inherent in an entity.
-For instance, a seed has the entelechy of a full grown tree.
-Aristotle maintained that, the artist does not imitate the surface appearance but the inherent entelechy.
-Entelechy is articulated in terms of
+For instance, a seed has the entelechy of a full-grown tree.
+Aristotle maintained that the artist does not imitate the surface appearance but the inherent entelechy.
+Entelechy is articulated in terms of:

 Within the bibliocosm (the book world) of Hamlet, for instance, the ghost is an artistic necessity.
 Sometimes, to articulate the probability, something becomes artistically necessary, which may not be credible in empirical reality (ghosts, mythical sub-texts etc).

 Instead of rejecting the Platonic concept of Mimesis, Aristotle adopts it and reinterprets it as the sole criterion of dramatic representation.
-He focuses on the category of art or aesthetic truth as different from category of life or empirical truth.
+He focuses on the category of art or aesthetic truth as different from the category of life or empirical truth.